Milligan White Family History

 This is how townships were laid out across the Prairie provinces.
 SW 21-56-23 W. 4th meant the southwest quarter of township 21, range 56, west of the 4th meridian.

 John (1871-1952) moved west in 1898 to New Lunnon (later Bon Accord), Alberta.
 Prior to that time he and his brothers had worked in lumbering and on the Great Lakes boats.
 On arrival in Alberta he worked on the farm of David Crozier at Namao.
 With ten dollars in his pocket, a borrowed white horse, and twenty feet of rope, he filed on homestead in the Bon Accord District (S.W.
 16-56-23-W4).
 Here he built a shack with a sod room and cleared fifteen acres the first year.
-He found it necessary to defend his homestead claim in a statutory declaration October 16, 1899 made at Coldstream Ranch, Vernon, BC.
+He found it necessary to defend his homestead claim in a statutory declaration October 16, 1899, made at Coldstream Ranch, Vernon, BC.
 Karl Neilson applied for inspection of the homestead (meaning to take it over), since John had not been on it for 14 months.
 In the declaration John said that he had worked six months in lumbering in Robson, B.C. and then six months in the hop yards at Vernon.
 He wrote that the reason he was not on his homestead was : “I am a poor man with small means and am down here making money to improve my homestead there and get my stock & implements out from Ont.
 Gore Bay Manitoulin Island”.

 John built a two-storey house made of logs before marrying Edith Hewitt on January 1, 1902.
 The wedding of John and Edith was the first one in the Bon Accord District.
 The wedding was reported in the Edmonton Bulletin as being “very pretty”, held at the residence of the bride’s brother, Geoff Hewitt of Excelsior.
 The bridesmaids were Hanna Lewis (a neighbour) and Flossie Sellick (sister of Frank Sellick who married Marion Milligan).
 William Milligan, John’s brother, was best man and the officiating clergyman was Rev. J.C.
 Wace, incumbent of the Sturgeon Mission.
 Walter Thomas Brindley Hewitt, the bride’s brother, came all the way from South Africa to give Edith away at her wedding.
 In January 2, 1903 their first child Mary Ann Eli (Mollie) was born, followed by Marjorie Rachel (Mardie) in 1905, James Benjamin in 1906, Albert John Robert (Jack) in 1908, Thalia Edith in 1911, Jean in 1913, Sarah Kathleen (Sadie) in 1915, and Geoffrey Eaton in 1922.
 When John Milligan went to register his children’s births sometime after the fact, he registered Jim and Jack as being born in 1907 and 1909, assuming that all of his children had been born exactly two years apart.
 This error was not corrected until Jim and Jack realized they would qualify for the old age pension a year later than they were entitled.
 Marion Florence Milligan, John’s sister, lived with the family until her marriage to Frank Sellick in 1913.
 Another of John’s sisters, Agnes, had married Ernest Hewitt, Edith’s brother.
 When Agnes died in childbirth in 1911, her daughter Agnes Victoria was adopted by John and Edith and raised as a Milligan.
 An older daughter Marion also lived with John and Edith until her father remarried and asked for her back.
-The photo is of the family c.
-1925.
+The photo is of the family about 1928.

 john_edith_milligan_family